-SCADA always ignites the imagination thinking to critical infrastructure and sensitive nuclear plants—a fact which has definitely grabbed the attention of many entrepreneurs looking to start a venture in the interest of solving these important issue.
-Problems such as inability to update those critical systems, lack of visibility with regard to attacks on disconnected devices, and ability to control the assets in real-time in the case of attacks.
+SCADA always ignites the imagination thinking to critical infrastructure and sensitive nuclear plants—a fact which has definitely grabbed the attention of many entrepreneurs looking to start a venture in the interest of solving these important issues.
+Problems such as inability to update those critical systems, lack of visibility with regard to attacks on disconnected devices, and the ability to control the assets in real-time in the case of attacks.
 The real problem with SCADA systems is the risk associated with an attack that anyone would try to avoid at all costs, while the challenge for startups is the integration into this diverse world.

 Data Leakage Protection

-As part of the post breach challenge, there are quite a few startups focusing on how to prevent data exfiltration.
+As part of the post-breach challenge, there are quite a few startups focusing on how to prevent data exfiltration.
 From a scientific point of view, it is a great challenge consisting of conflicting factors—the tighter the control is on data, the less convenient it is to use the data on normal days.

 Web Services Security

 Insider threats are one of the biggest concerns today for CISOs where there are two main attack vectors: the clueless employee and the malicious employee.
-This threat is addressed from many directions, starting with profiling the behaviour of employees, profiling the usage of data assets and protecting central assets like Active Directory.
+This threat is addressed from many directions, starting with profiling the behavior of employees, profiling the usage of data assets, and protecting central assets like Active Directory.
 This is definitely going to be a source for innovation for the upcoming years as the problem is diverse and difficult to solve, in that it involves the human factor.